AzonInc/Doorman/docs/en/guide/firmware/installation.md

 ---
-description: Schritt-für-Schritt-Anleitung zur Installation oder Aktualisierung der Doorman-Firmware, inklusive Web Serial, Web-Oberfläche und Home Assistant Integration.
+description: Step-by-step guide for installing or updating the Doorman firmware, including Web Serial, the web interface, and Home Assistant integration.
 ---

 <script setup>